 The MS program includes course work in epidemiology and biostatistics, epidemiology and public health electives, and a research-based master's thesis (required).
 This degree is appropriate for students with a bachelor’s degree or a clinical doctorate who prefer a program more strictly focused on epidemiologic research methods training than the MPH to prepare for research and teaching careers.
 Exceptional applicants with a bachelor's who seek a research career or PhD are also considered.

 Research institutes and organizations.
 MD or PhD plus MS; Academia.

-GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
+The GRE has been permanently eliminated from admissions for all Department of Epidemiology graduate programs; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
 The program is competitive.

 Application Deadline: Dec.
 1 for Autumn Quarter admissions

 Upon satisfactory completion of the MS in Epidemiology, graduates will be able to:

 - Define and calculate measures of disease frequency and measures of association between risk factors and disease;

 - Describe the major epidemiologic research study designs and their advantages and limitations;